-A native of Kernersville, Clay graduated from Duke University in 1952 and entered the United States Marine Corps where he served 2 years, attaining the rank of Captain.
+A native of Kernersville, Clay graduated from Duke University in 1952 and entered the United States Marine Corps where he served 3 years, attaining the rank of Captain.
 Clay began his career with Wilson-Covington in 1954 and spent the majority of his time as an estimator and project manager.
 In 1995, Clay took ownership of the company and assumed responsibility of the property management side of the business.
-Currently, Clay spends the majority of his time to working with commercial tenants.
-He enjoys seeing the business grow under the new leadership team and follows projects closely.
+Clay worked closely with his grandson Hayes Wauford, Executive Vice-President, and Morriss Pendleton, President to see the company grow from 2005 on into one of the Triad’s premier general contractors.
+Clay was active in the company until his death in November of 2018.
+He is missed by all but his legacy continues.

 Morriss grew up in Mt.
 Airy and graduated from Mt.
 Airy High School.
 After four years in the US Navy and an honorable discharge in 1970 he began a career in the construction industry.
 He has spent most of the past forty years as a project manager, construction manager, or officer of a general contractor.
 Morriss is experienced on commercial and residential projects up to 525,000 square feet, 14 floors, and $12.5 million.
 Morriss manages operations of the company and business development.
 He enjoys working with owners and architect as a team.

 Hayes grew up in Winston-Salem and graduated from North Carolina State University.
 During high school and college he spent summers working as a construction laborer and carpenter in the field.
 Upon graduation in 2005, Hayes returned to Wilson-Covington to work with his grandfather in a full-time management position.
 Since returning to Wilson-Covington, Hayes has focused on construction operations with a specific interest in historical restoration.
-Wilson-Covington is active in Old Salem and across North Carolina working on historic structures.
-Hayes is a member of the board of directors of Old Salem Museums and Gardens, Stratford Rotary Club, Preservation North Carolina, The Wachovia Historical Society, and Horizons Residential Care Center.
-He and Amy have a one year old son Hayes.
+Wilson-Covington is active in Winston-Salem and across North Carolina working on historic structures.
+Hayes is a Chairman of the Board of Directors of Old Salem Museums and Gardens is as Servant Leader at Salem Presbyterian Church.
+He and Amy have two boys, Hayes & Clay.

 Michelle grew up in Winston-Salem and graduated from North Forsyth High School in 1987.
 Shortly after graduation she joined the US Air Force where she served as an Air Traffic Controller from 1989 – 1993.
 Following an honorable discharge in 1993 she attended UNC Charlotte where she graduated with a BS in Accounting and obtained her CPA certificate.
 She found her passion for construction accounting right of college with a general contractor in Charlotte.
 After 13 years working with other large corporations she returned back to what she loves at Wilson-Covington.
 Michelle has three daughters who keep her busy with soccer games and school functions.